 By Vivek Sharma

-No other industry in the U.S. has encountered as deep of an impact from the COVID-19 pandemic than the leisure and hospitality sector.
-In March and April of this year, the industry laid off more than 8 million people, then rebounded in May, adding 1.2 million jobs.
+Arguably one of the industries in the U.S. that has encountered the deepest impact from the COVID-19 pandemic is the leisure and hospitality sector.
+In March and April of this year, the industry laid off more than 8 million people, then rebounded and continued to increase in July, adding 592,000 jobs.

 Spearheaded by their skilled workforce, leading hospitality brands worldwide upheld their core values during these adverse times by using their resources to provide food, lodging and comfort to their communities.
 Companies such as Marriott, Hyatt, Disney, Dominos and Aramark rolled up their sleeves to serve those in need through meaningful contributions and initiatives.